immobilesmile70/Windows-Web-Clone/README.md

    - Use the close (`×`) button to close app windows.

 5. **Shutting Down:**
-   - Click the shutdown button on the taskbar or lock screen to power down the system.
+   - Click the shutdown button on the start menu or the lock screen to shut down the system.

 6. **Screensaver:**
    - Wait for a period of inactivity to see the animated "Windows 12" screensaver.